Twig Adventures

 14 miles, elevation 4800′

 It wasn’t near as cold as I feared it might be…only 32 in the morning.
-Our site was great after the wind died overnight.
-We woke to clear skies and soon the sun was hitting.
+My tent site was great after the wind died overnight.
+I woke to clear skies and soon the sun was hitting.
 We shortly turned upstream into Indian Creek and did another tricky climb out of the canyon.
 Once again, there were several routes and we kind of went with the flow of the most obvious one.
-It was a fairly easy scramble up, provided ones takes the time to scout for the best options.
+It was a fairly easy scramble up, assuming ones takes the time to scout for the best options.
 There were many nooks and cracks in the cliffs, providing access for animals and humans alike.
-The scrambles are like puzzles to be solved.
-There are almost always easy solutions but it takes time to work them out.
+The scrambles were like puzzles to be solved.
+There were almost always easy solutions but it took time to work them out.

 Then we were on top of the rim, connecting ridgelines amongst the canyons below.
 Somehow there was a route that stayed high, without falling off into one of the many gaping holes in the earth.
 It was like we were traveling along rooftops, as in a superhero movie, moving from one to the next.
 But eventually it was time to fall down into another canyon, titled “we hope so wash.”
 It was a pretty mellow descent, with only one place where we passed packs.
 The lower wash was fantastic, with wide flat slab and hardpacked sand.
 A gold standard wash for walking in.
 There was even a nice trickle of water…water had been in almost every wash since Rustler canyon.